-To avoid this, try to make your working atmosphere as noise-free as possible.
-Get more plants and furniture that will prevent echoing, set isolating windows and replace your conditioner with noiseless one.
+To avoid this, turn your working atmosphere into a noise-free one.
+Get more plants and furniture that will prevent echoing, get insulated window glazing, and replace your conditioner with a noiseless one.

-A study done by University of Nebraska-Lincoln proves that the perception of noise impacts the performance of people in mental work.
+A study done by the University of Nebraska-Lincoln proves that the perception of noise impacts the performance of people in mental work.
 Because of the hard work the brain does to process it, we easily get tired and lose energy.
-Same works with music, street noise or people chatting in the library – whenever there is an extra noise, it’s harder to keep in focus.
+The same effect works with music, street noise, or people chatting in the library.
+Whenever there’s an extra noise, it’s harder to keep in focus.